tekknolagi/isdt/assignments/02-cli-constructive.md

 directory with the contents of the most recent snapshot.
 We define the *most recent snapshot* as the one with the highest timestamp in its name, regardless of whether it's `daily`, `weekly`, or something else.
-We define the *contents* of a directory as all the non-hidden files (including directories and links) that are directly contained within it.
+We define the *contents* of a directory as all the non-hidden files (see note above) that are directly contained within it.

 In other words, you do not need to show new hidden files (ones that start with `.`), nor do you need to recurse into subdirectories.
 You may do either of